Basic Approach of Compliance and Risk Management

 |Risk item||Reason for selection||Countermeasures|

-Any crisis that takes place in a Group company is handled by the Compliance and Risk Management promotion structure and in accordance with the procedures set out in our risk management regulations.
-When found, it is reported to each business company and ESG Division of FUJIFILM Holdings, and at the same time addressed swiftly to prevent further propagation of the risk.
+Any crisis that takes place in a Group company is handled by the Compliance and Risk Management Promotion Structure and in accordance with our risk management regulations.
+When found, it is reported to each operating company and ESG Division of FUJIFILM Holdings, and at the same time addressed swiftly to prevent further propagation of the risk.
+If a potentially critical incident occurs, it is immediately reported to the ESG Committee for assessment and to determine the response to the issue.

 In the event of a serious incident, reports to the ESG Committee do not only include a summary of the incident, but also detailed information.
 We monitor the effectiveness of risk management in the Group through such information reports from the ESG Division to the Directors and Auditors in every quarter.